 - Self Esteem

 - Social Skills

 - Protective Behaviours

 - Anger Management

 - Supporting to reduce Self Harm

-- Dealing with Bereavement
+- Dealing with Bereavement and Well-being.

 Students are referred to these groups by members of staff.

 Although bullying is rare at Nobel, there is a strict policy put in place for any bullying incidents.